Table of Contents

 2) Guanciale ( or Pancetta – Guanciale is fattier and comes from the cheek)

-4) pecorino romano (make sure this is authentic DOP or made in Italy)
+4) pecorino romano (make sure this is authentic DOP or made in Italy link below)

-5) Parmigiano Reggiano (also make sure this is the real deal – see photo)
+5) Parmigiano Reggiano (also make sure this is the real deal – link below)

 cut your Guanciale into long thick strips.
-Put the strips in a nice thick pan on medium heat.
+Put the strips in a nice thick pan on medium heat with no oil.
 You want the fat to render (become clear) and crispy.
-I find that removing the cooked guanciale once it is done and moving it onto some paper towels helps a lot with the crispyness (this is kind of an American move).
+I find that removing the cooked guanciale once it is done and moving it onto some paper towels helps a lot with the crispyness.
 Make sure to leave the oil in pan.
+You will add both things to the pasta later.

 In a bowl crack one egg per person

 grate 50% parmigiano regiano, and 50% pecorino romano and add it to the eggs.
 Save a little cheese mixture for plating.
-Add some salt and pepper too (you can go easy on the salt because the pecorino is quite salty).
+Add pepper to taste – more pepper is more authentic.
 Mix this up and add cheese as necessary to make it a good consistency (you want it to be wet and thick).

 Here is the cool part: